 - For the poached egg, bring a small pot of water to a simmer.
 Crack the egg into a ramekin.
 Using a spoon, stir the water until a small vortex forms, and slide the egg into the center.
 Cook until the white is set.
 Remove the egg from the water using a slotted spoon.

 - Toast the bread until golden, then spread with mashed or sliced avocado.
 Sprinkle with lemon juice, chili flakes, and sea salt.
-Slide the egg onto the toast, then drizzle with CBD oil.
+Slide the egg onto the toast, then drizzle with Hemp oil.

 Cannabutter Ranch PopcornCraving a calming snack?
-This recipe uses a blend of herbs to create a zesty ranch flavor, with the added benefits of CBD.
+This recipe uses a blend of herbs to create a zesty ranch flavor, with the added benefits of Hemp.